List of military aid to Israel during the Gaza war

 This is a list of known military aid and military sales to Israel during the Gaza war.
 This list includes delivered equipment, training, intelligence, treatment of soldiers, logistical support as well as financial support to the Israeli government.

 List

 Military aid was coordinated throughout the war, at monthly meetings of Israel's Defense Coordination Group.
 The United States has been a major contributor to Israel providing significant military aid.

 Australia

 In 2025, the Albanese government was criticized for supplying parts for F-35 fighter jets to the global supply chain that can be accessed by Israel.
 Greens senator David Shoebridge said: "If the Albanese government stopped the export of F-35 fighter jet parts to Israel, then their F-35 fleet would be grounded."

+Austria

+In 2024, Austria approved the export of more than €1 million in arms to Israel.

 Canada

 Prime Minister Justin Trudeau said in late January 2024 that Canada had authorized military exports to Israel in the early stage of the Gaza war and the government approved at least $21 million in new licenses for military exports to Israel in the early months of the war.
 Canada has not approved any additional exports since January 2024.
 Some of the products sold include bombs, torpedoes, rockets, other explosive devices and charges, and related equipment and accessories.
 In August 2024, the United States agreed to a $20 billion arms sale to Israel, which included $60 million worth of Canadian-manufactured munitions.
 (Note: In response to these reports, the Government of Canada said it would not comment on the U.S. sale and stated it had "not approved new arms export permits to Israel" since January 2024.)

 In July 2025, data uncovered from entries in the database of the Israel Tax Authority showed that Canadian goods continued to enter Israel, described by the Israeli government as military weapon parts and ammunition.
 Details of 2025 imports from Canadian companies included bullets and other military hardware of a kind that the Canadian government previously stated could not be shipped to Israel under the current arms ban.